 2. Sending in work that has been published online

 The CBC Literary Prizes recognizes original, unpublished work.
-The first place people will read our finalists is on the Canada Writes website, and the first place they read our winners is in enRoute magazine.
-Any stories or poems published online (including those on Facebook or personal web pages) are considered "previously published" and therefore ineligible for the prize.
+The first place people will read our finalists is on the CBC Books website, and the first place they read our winners is in enRoute magazine.

 3. Including your name (and address) in the file